|Hometown:||Coon Rapids, Minn.|

 Prior to his time at Hamline, Jones was an assistant coach for one season (2007-08) at Concordia University in Saint Paul and helped the Golden Bears score points in the throws at the Northern Sun Intercollegiate Conference (NSIC) Championship for the first time in five years.
 Additionally, he coached the school record-holder in the women’s indoor shot put and weight throw.

 Jones is a 2008 graduate of Hamline with a bachelor’s degree in psychology.
 A four-year letterwinner and two-year captain, Jones was a 10-time All-MIAC performer and a two-time MIAC All-Academic selection.
-He received his USATF Level 2 certification (throwing events) in 2009 and his USA Weightlifting certification in 2013.
+He received his USATF Level 2 certification (throwing events) in 2009, his USA Weightlifting certification in 2013 and his USTFCCCA Academy Throws Specialist Certification in 2014.